yesworkflow-org/yw-noworkflow/README.md

   If you've defined the alias for YesWorkflow, you can simply run:

     ```
-    yw model simulate_data_collection.py -c extract.language=python -c extract.factsfile=facts/ \
+    yw model simulate_data_collection.py -c extract.language=python -c extract.factsfile=facts/yw_extract_facts.P \
-        yw_extract_facts.P -c model.factsfile=facts/yw_model_facts.P -c query.engine=xsb
+    -c model.factsfile=facts/yw_model_facts.P -c query.engine=xsb
     ```

   In this command, `model` means building the workflow model from YW comments in the source script. `extract.language=python` specifies the language used in the source file. `extract.factsfile` and `model.factsfile` specifies the locations to save the facts for the source script and the model. `query.engine=xsb` represents the output query language to be XSB.

-  We now get the facts from the YW markup in the source script, and the corresponding models, such as annotations, ports, channels, uri template, etc. You can check these facts in `yw_extract_facts.P` and `yw_model_facts.P` file in `facts` folder.
+  We now get the facts from the YW markup in the source script, and the corresponding models, such as annotations, ports, channels, uri template, etc. You can check these facts in [yw_extract_facts.P](https://github.com/idaks/yw-noworkflow/blob/master/examples/simulate_data_collection/facts/yw_extract_facts.P) and [yw_model_facts.P](https://github.com/idaks/yw-noworkflow/blob/master/examples/simulate_data_collection/facts/yw_model_facts.P) file in [facts](https://github.com/idaks/yw-noworkflow/tree/master/examples/simulate_data_collection/facts) folder.

-1. Then generate [yw_views](https://github.com/idaks/yw-noworkflow/blob/master/examples/simulate_data_collection/views/yw_views.P) from  the facts:
+1. Then generate yw_views from  the facts:

-`yw_views` are views derived from facts.
+  [yw_views](https://github.com/idaks/yw-noworkflow/blob/master/examples/simulate_data_collection/views/yw_views.P) are views derived from facts.
 It organizes the yw facts in such a way that can be reused by our YesWorkflow-NoWorkflow Bridge later, and can be easily queried.

         mkdir views
         bash ../../scripts/materialize_yw_views.sh > views/yw_views.P